 - Firstly, since you have to go through 34 questions you will really try to read the question fast, say in under 30 seconds and take a call whether to do it or not.

-- Secondly, once you have selected a question, there is a high chance that yo get stuck on that questions because you feel since you have selected this and rejected others you have to do this.
+- Secondly, once you have selected a question, there is a high chance that you get stuck on those questions because you feel since you have selected this and rejected others you have to do this.

 So test-takers using this approach tend to